ketralnis/secrets/README.md

 See more in [DESIGN.md](DESIGN.md)

-# A note on development state:
+# A note on development state

 Secrets is early in development and is changing a lot while features are being added and removed.